EpicEric/sandhole/book/src/cli.md

           Comma-separated list of IP networks to block.
 Setting this will allow unknown IPs to connect, unless --ip-allowlist is set

+      <b>--buffer-size</b> &lt;SIZE&gt;
+          Size to use for bidirectional buffers.

+          A higher value will lead to higher memory consumption.

+          [default: 8KB]

       <b>--idle-connection-timeout</b> &lt;DURATION&gt;
           Grace period for dangling/unauthenticated SSH connections before they are forcefully disconnected.